gl-inet/docs3.x/docs/troubleshooting/repeat_failure.md

 </li>
 <li>
-    <p>Refresh your web UI page and you will see 12/13 section in 2.4G wifi channel.
+    <p>Refresh your web UI page and you will see 12/13 section in 2.4G Wi-Fi channel.
 Scan again and now you will be able to see other SSIDs.</p>
 	<img src="https://static.gl-inet.com/docs/en/3/troubleshooting/repeat_failure/6.png"/>
 </li>
 </ol>